JaimePolidura/lox-vm/README.md

 An implementation of lox pending_bytecode interpreter described in "Crafting Interpreters" with a jit compiler, packages, threads etc.

 ## New features
-- <b>Basic x64 JIT Compiler</b> When a function is called muliple times it is compiled into x64 native code.
-This is implemented in x64_jit_compiler.c and jit_compiler.c
+- <b>JIT Compiler</b> When a function is called muliple times, it will start recording runtime information like types, number of times that a branch is taken etc. When it has collected enough runtime information, it will compile the function bytecode to assembly code, More info [JIT Compiler](#JIT Compiler) section.
 - <b>Threads (vm_thread.h)</b> When a function is called with "parallel" prefix, it will be run in other thread.
 Modified the garbage collector to run safely with multiple threads.
 Also implemented java l monitors value_as a synchronization tool.
 - <b>Packages (package.h)</b> Lox programs can consist of multiple files each of which can have public and private members (structs, methods and global variables)
 - <b>Generational gc (generational_gc.h minor_gc.c major_gc.c)</b> Implemented eden, survivor and memory regions with write barriers, card tables, mark compact, mark copy algorithms, mark bitmaps etc.